freqtrade/freqtrade/docs/data-download.md

     "XRP/ETH"
 ]
 ```

-!!!
-Tip "Downloading all data for one quote currency"
-    Often, you'll want to download data for all pairs of a specific quote-currency.
-In such cases, you can use the following shorthand:
-    `freqtrade download-data --exchange binance --pairs .*/USDT <...>`.
-The provided "pairs" string will be expanded to contain all active pairs on the exchange.
-    To also download data for inactive (delisted) pairs, add `--include-inactive-pairs` to the command.

 ???
 Note "Permission denied errors"
     If your configuration directory `user_data` was made by docker, you may get the following error: